Rosuav/shed/CarePackage.md

 the animal as opposed to the food.
 Creme Eggs don't taste like chicken though, they taste like chocolate.
 Naturally.

-* **Jaffas** have a crisp orange-flavoured outer shell and a chocolate interior.
-There are some traditions associated with them, including rolling them down the aisles in theatres, which I beg you not to do if you ever want to go back to that theatre.

 * **Macadamia nuts** are native to Australia, though they're also grown in other countries too now.
 You can get them straight or chocolate-covered.
 Due to international shipping concerns, I've included only chocolate-coated macadamias;